aosabook/500lines/event-driven-web-server/writeup.md

 - an infinite loop waiting for new handshakes or incoming data
 - and finally some cleanup clauses to make sure it doesn't leave around dangling socket if it's killed by an interrupt or something.

+Before we move on, a note for the non-Lispers.
+What we're looking at is a `method` `def`inition.
+It may or may not surprise you that Common Lisp has an object system, but it does.
+It's a generic-function-based system called CLOS (variously pronounced "KLOS", "see-loss" or "see-lows", depending on who you talk to).
+The key thing to note about it is that methods don't *belong* to classes, they *specialize on* classes.
+The `start` method we just saw is a one-argument function whose first and only argument, `port`, is *specialized on* the class `integer`.
+We'll talk a bit more about it after we see our first `class`, but do note that we're talking about `method`s here.

-The specifics are going to be revealed in our `process-ready` methods.
+The specifics of our event loops' behavior are going to be revealed in our `process-ready` methods.

 	(defmethod process-ready ((ready stream-server-usocket) (conns hash-table))
 	  (setf (gethash (socket-accept ready :element-type 'octet) conns) nil))